 Minor character Ser Delrin Barris, a supporting character should the Inquisitor side with the templars, has a rather large following.
 The fans enjoy his Knight in Shining Armor persona, his Go Through Me dare against corrupted Knight-Captain Denam, his The Men First attitude regarding his fellow templars and his Humble Hero reaction when you compliment him.
 Many fans wanted him to be a companion, a romance, or at least able to speak to you outside cutscenes.

-The Gold/Item Duplicate Trick from the previous games returns, not only being much faster to execute that it was in Dragon Age ][ but you can now duplicate with only 1 item instead of needing at least 2.
+The Gold/Item Duplicate Trick from the previous games returns, not only being much faster to execute that it was in Dragon Age II but you can now duplicate with only one item instead of needing at least two.

 For infinite influence points, all that is needed is Farris The Representative merchant in Skyhold, just outside of the stables.
 Buy one of his books, and switch over to your "sell" tab, and sell it back.
 Power and influence will be gained with each purchase, and no gold will be lost, provided Farris has the book when the merchant's window is closed.
 With 7000 gold for his most expensive books, this can be done really quickly